berkeley-sgsa/mysite/content/new_students/academic/coursework.md

 Some students, particularly those interested in machine learning, also take courses in the computer science department, which offers a broad array of regular standard classes and advanced topics classes.
 More information here.

+### Applied and Interdisciplinary Courses

+The increase in interdisciplinary research involving statistics has led to a rise in contact between neighbouring disciplines.
+Some students may be more interested in pursuing this line of work.
+Here are some courses not listed solely under the Department, which are occasionally taught by Berkeley Statistics faculty or faculty applying statistical ideas to their research.

+BIOSTATISTICS, COMPUTATIONAL BIOLOGY, AND MEDICINE

+DEMOGRAPHY

+EECS

+PUBLIC POLICY

 ## Seminars